csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

 Having to shard your stylesheets into less-than-4096-selector-groups as a result of misusing a productivity tool is very, very counterintuitive.

+**N.B.** I feel I should add that this isn’t me hating on `@extend` per se;
+there’s just a lot to be aware of and you must remain vigilant if you are going to use it.

 But, if you are going to use `@extend`, when should you?

 It is important to realise that **`@extend` creates relationships**.
 Whenever